aita-lab-dev/aita-lab-dev.github.io/_pages/2-publication.md

 title: Publication
 permalink: /publication/
 image: Bib_Network.png
-description: Academic publications and other types of research output from the Network Science Lab at the Catholic University of Korea
+description: Academic publications and other types of research output from the AI Technology and Application Research Lab at the FPT University, Ho Chi Minh Campus
 toc: true
 toc_sticky: true
 toc_label: "Table of Contents"